dosorio79/ai-dev-tools-zoomcamp/02-coding_platform/homework.md

 # Goal
 Produce a clean, working, testable UI with fully mocked behavior that I can later connect to a real Express.js + WebSocket backend.

+STEP 2
 # openAPI specificationgeneration
 - Based on the React frontend and its src/api/mockApi.ts file, generate a complete OpenAPI 3.1 specification for the real backend.
 - Extract all endpoints, request bodies, response bodies, and error cases directly from the mockApi design.
 - Output a single OpenAPI YAML file with info, servers, paths, and components.

+STEP 3
-# Scaffold the backend
+# Create the backend
 Using the OpenAPI file at openapi/openapi.yaml
 and the behaviors defined in frontend/src/api/mockApi.ts,
-scaffold a real backend in Express.js with:
+create a real backend in Express.js with:

 - routes per tag
 - TypeScript support